stefek99/wings-integration/README.md

 }
 ```

-See how we added check is participant address whitelisted or no, and in same time see
+Notice how we added a check if the participant address was whitelisted, and at the same time
-how important to follow tokensSold, totalCollected to be updated.
+how important it is to update tokensSold and totalCollected.

-In same time it's important to keep state of contracts right, it's possible to participate in
+It is important to keep the state of the contracts right, it is possible to participate in
- crowdsale only if crowdsale started, hasnt stopped, and alive (see modifiers for participate function).
+the crowdsale only if the crowdsale has started, hasnt stopped, and is alive (see modifiers for participate function).

-And now we miss only few latest functions, indeed:
+We still need to implement a few more functions to have a working contract, indeed:

-- Function that allows to get token addfress
+- Function that allows you to get the token address
 - Mint of token rewards to token contracts
 - Release token after crowdsale